List of Maya gods and supernatural beings: Hun-Batz *PV*

 "One Howler Monkey", one of two stepbrothers of the Hero Twins, one of the Howler Monkey Gods and patron of the arts.

 Hun-Came *PV*

 "One-Death", a lord of the underworld (Xibalba) who, along with Vucub-Came "Seven-Death", killed Hun Hunahpu.
 They were defeated by the latter's sons the Hero Twins.

 Hun-Chowen *PV*

 One of the two stepbrothers of the Hero Twins, one of the Howler Monkey Gods and patron of the arts.

 Hun-Hunahpu *PV*

-The father of the Maya Hero Twins Ixbalanque and Hun-Ahpu by a virgin.
-Beheaded in Xibalba, the underworld, by the rulers of Xibalba, Hun Came and Vucub Came.
+The father of the Maya Hero Twins Xbalanque and Hunahpu by a Xbaquiyalo.
+Defeated in Xibalba, by the co-rulers, Hun Came and Vucub Came (One Death and Seven Death).

 Hunab Ku

-"Sole God", identical with Itzamna as the highest Yucatec god; or a more abstract upper god. *Current research now indicates this 'Maya' symbol is not of Maya origin and rather an invention by a Catholic missionary to more easily introduce one-god concept into the Maya culture.
+"Sole God", identical with Itzamna as the highest Yucatec god; or a more abstract upper god.

-Hun-Ahpu *PV*
+Hunahpu *PV*

 One of the Maya Hero Twins.

 Hunahpu-Gutch *PV*

 One of the thirteen creator gods who helped create humanity.